 Decreased Bone Loss

-When a tooth is missing from the mouth for a period of time, the jaw bone beneath the gums can begin to deteriorate.
+When a tooth is missing from the mouth for a long time, the jaw bone beneath the gums can begin to deteriorate.
 When dental implants are placed, the jaw bone fuses with the implant screw and maintains its natural, healthy growth and development.

 During your first procedure, the implant will be placed and you will need to wait a few weeks for the surgical site to heal and the implant to fuse with the jaw bone.
 After healing, when the implant is securely anchored in the bone, an abutment is attached to the implant.
 This functions as the core of the replacement tooth.
 The abutment can be adjusted and shaped to allow the replacement tooth, or crown, to blend in with the adjacent teeth.